dwyl/learn-aws-lambda/README.md

     dynamo.getItem({TableName:"Users", Key:{username:"default"}}, callback);
   };
   ```
-  Zip up the file and then upload it to Lambda.
+  Zip up the file and then upload it to Lambda:

   ```zip -r getUserInfo.zip getUserInfo.js```